The New Deal (band): History

-The band continued to tour, and over 200 recorded shows have been made available at the Internet Archive and etree for downloading.
+The band continued to tour, and over 200 recorded shows have been made available at the Internet Archive and etree.
 In recent years, seeing the band live has been difficult as concerts have become sporadic.
 Only a few recent concerts have been made available because of difficulties accommodating "tapers" and obtaining soundboard recordings.

 On April 8, 2011, an e-mail was sent out stating The New Deal would be breaking up in 2011.
-According to the e-mail, the band feels "We have come to a point where the time and commitment that it takes to maintain our band at its best is no longer possible.".
+According to the e-mail, the band feels "We have come to a point where the time and commitment that it takes to maintain our band at its best is no longer possible."
 A summer and fall tour took place throughout North America to end off the 12-year career.

 In April 2014, the band resurrected their website with the text, "The New Deal is Back – Summer 2014".
 Joel Stouffer was brought on board as a new drummer in 2014.
 According to Shields, original drummer Darren Shearer left the music business after the group originally parted ways.

-On March 20, 2019, the band announced on Facebook that they are coming back together for a short summer run of four shows with Davide Di Renzo as a new drummer, going on to say "With Davide it’s a bit like ‘coming back home’ as he was the drummer that inspired our original direction back in 1998 when the three of us played our first impromptu gig together in Guelph, Ontario.
-Each of the band's drummers has brought something unique to theNEWDEAL, and with Davide we’re reaching back to move forward with the organic-infused improvisation that has long-inspired a big part of theNEWDEAL sound."
-In August of that year they announced a tour schedule through the following February with Di Renzo.
+On March 20, 2019, the band announced on Facebook that they are coming back together for a short summer run of four shows with Davide Di Renzo as a new drummer, going on to say "With Davide it's a bit like 'coming back home' as he was the drummer that inspired our original direction back in 1998 when the three of us played our first impromptu gig together in Guelph, Ontario.
+Each of the band's drummers has brought something unique to theNEWDEAL, and with Davide we're reaching back to move forward with the organic-infused improvisation that has long-inspired a big part of theNEWDEAL sound."
+In August of that year, they announced a tour schedule through the following February with Di Renzo.

+Currently, theNEWDEAL occasionally performs with different drummers (most recently, Joe Russo), but don't plan on going on another major tour any time soon.